Island in Focus – Fetlar

 This man-made wilderness has offered the perfect habitat for ground nesting birds.
 Known as The Garden of Shetland, Fetlar boasts the greenest land in all of Shetland.
 The geology of Fetlar is mostly serpentinite which supports grassland rich in wildflowers (from April to August) including rareties such as Frog Orchid, Creeping Willow, Water Aven, Knotted Pearlwort and Lesser Twayblade.

 During the summer months the moorland, lochs and hills of Fetlar come alive with birds.
-Between 1967 and 1975, Fetlar became famous for being home to the UK’s first and only breeding pair of snowy owls.
-Duringg that time they bred successfully each year but sadly no snowy owls have been seen on Fetlar since 1995.
+Between 1967 and 1975, Fetlar became famous for being home to the UK’s first and only breeding Snowy Owls.
+During that time they bred successfully each year but sadly no Snowy Owls have been seen on Fetlar since 1995.
 These days, Fetlar is an excellent place to see Red Necked Phalarope, Red-throated divers, whimbrel and otters.
 More on Red Necked Phalarope below; otters can be often be seen fishing in the shallows along the Fetlar’s coast.

 Red Necked Phalarope in the Shetland island of Fetlar